agrawalkush2020/CV-Generator/README.md

 The intention here is to create an automated CV generator and database of profiles listed CVs for Human Resource department.

 # SKILL SET REQUIRED:
- Django, Python, BootStrap, HTML, CSS, BeautifulSoup, requests
+ Django, Python, BootStrap, HTML, CSS, pdfkit

 # RESULT: